narenbiardo/NoteNest/README.md

 ### How to Run the Application

-Automatic Method (with script)
+## Automatic Method

-A simple bash script run.sh is provided for convenience.
-It:
+A simple bash script **run.sh** is provided for convenience, it Applies:

--Applies EF migrations
+- EF migrations

--Starts the backend server
+- Starts the backend server

--Starts the frontend React app
+- Starts the frontend React app

 ```bash
 chmod +x run.sh
 ./run.sh
 ```

-Manual Method
+## Manual Method

 Step 1: Start the Backend

 ```bash